Below is a short list of commonly-asked questions about Locksmith Apprenticeship Distance Delivery courses.

-A: You should register for your period of training by sending in the usual class enrolment form to the "Apprenticeship Enrollment" address on the "Contact Us" page.
+A: You should register for your period of training by sending in the usual class enrolment form.
 A current class enrolment form (in pdf format) can be obtained from Alberta Apprenticeship's Trade Secrets web site (In the "Links" box on every page, click "Forms and References", then "Enrollment Instructions for Technical Training" and "Enrollment Form for Technical Training").

 Alternatively, if paying by credit card, you can simply call Trades Registration at 1.888.475.1101.

 Q: Is Distance Delivery easier than going to class?